 New decks add immediate property value to a home.
-Homeowners who install a new deck can experience up to an 80 percent return on their investment.
+Homeowners who install a new deck can experience up to a 100 percent return on their investment, with homes in southern states potentially seeing a return of 150 percent.
 On the other hand, a deck that’s in poor shape can bring down the value of a home.

 Q. Are composite materials cheaper?

-No. Composite materials are fabricated, last longer, and resist weathering, which makes them more expensive.
+No. Composite decks cost more than many other deck materials because they are fabricated, last longer, and resist weathering, which makes them more expensive.
 Common wood selections are the cheapest material for installing a new deck.